Author: Yambilla (contributed by Joy Blankson-Hemans)

 Supply chain is defined as a “network between a company and its suppliers to produce and distribute a specific product to the final buyer.
 This network includes different activities, people, entities, information, and resources.”(Investopedia).

 It includes various processes involved in getting a product from the producer to the consumer.
-For example, a Toyota saloon car has over 200 different suppliers, representing companies, individuals, producers, vendors, warehouses, transportation companies, distribution centers, and retailers.
+For example, a Toyota saloon car has over 200 different suppliers, representing companies, individuals, producers, vendors, warehouses, transportation companies, distribution centres, and retailers.

 Examples of risks: